yarisvt/tyk-docs/tyk-docs/content/security/dashboard/create-users.md

 You will need the **API Key**.

-Once you have your dashboard API Credentials, you can create a user very easily using the API, the following Curl command will generate a user:
+Once you have your dashboard API Credentials, you can create a user very easily using the API, the following cURL command will generate a user:

 ```
     curl -H "Authorization: {YOUR-API-KEY}"